Man shot dead attacking police on Charlie Hebdo anniversary

 The next day, a policewoman was killed by jihadist Amedy Coulibaly in the southern Paris suburb of Montrouge, apparently as he was heading to attack a Jewish school.

 Among changes set to be introduced in the wake of the November attacks are new guidelines allowing police to keep their weapons even when off-duty.

 The president reiterated his pledge to boost the number of police and armed gendarmes by 5,000.

-The speech will be followed by a concert on Sunday to mark the one million people who poured on to the streets of Paris on January 11, 2015, in an outpouring of support for freedom of expression in the wake of the deaths of Charlie Hebdo's best-known cartoonists.
+Rocker Johnny Hallyday will perform at a concert in Paris on Sunday to mark the day one year ago that one million people gathered in the capital in support of freedom of expression following the deaths of Charlie Hebdo's best-known cartoonists.

 The newspaper had been in the jihadists' sights since it first published cartoons of the Prophet Mohammed in 2006.